 You might see the time spent in a doctor’s office as the precious time you could be working, but as an entrepreneur, the last thing you want is to get sick, have deteriorating health, and eventually lose your momentum.

 Your health might not always seem urgent, but it’s always important.
 If you make it a practice to prioritize your health, you’ll prevent it from becoming something that then becomes urgent, further throwing you off your game.

 LESSON 2: Vision creates clarity.

-There’s so many decisions that need to be made in business on top of LIFE decisions.
-Yeah, it can all get overwhelming.
-But you want to know what’s kept me from going insane?
+There are so many decisions that need to be made in business on TOP of life decisions.
+It can all get overwhelming at times.
+But wanna know what keeps me from going insane?

 LESSON 3: Perfection is the enemy of progress.